lerer-veracode/Veracode-manual-for-GitHub/README.md

 <p align="center">
   <img src="/media/img/pr-github-comment-pipeline.png" width="700px" alt="Pipeline scan as comment in PR conversation"/>
 </p>

 </p>
 </details>
 </br>

+> The inline example is from a [an actual pull request](https://github.com/Lerer/verademo-sarif/pull/3)

 > :bulb: A different output can be done by further/differently manipulating the text output

 ### Pipeline Scan as GitHub Security issues
-For customers with Enterprise Accounts with license for 'GitHub Advanced Security', we can import our Pipeline Scan result to the dedicated `Security` issues.
+For Enterprise GitHug Accounts with a license for 'GitHub Advanced Security', we can import our Pipeline Scan result to the dedicated `Security` issues.

 That option is available via our official __[action](https://github.com/marketplace/actions/veracode-static-analysis-pipeline-scan-and-sarif-import)__